qpakzk/sharp-messenger-backend/README.md

-# Content-Certified Messaging Service Backend
+# Sharp Messenger Backend

-A messaging service backend to send content-certified messages through blockchain to KakaoTalk
+A web messenger backend to send content-certified messages through blockchain to KakaoTalk